Week One: Law in a Global Context

 Professor Julie Ross

 This problem involves a French plaintiff and two possible California defendants: a news network that posted an article on its website alleging that the plaintiff used his wine export business to launder money for organized crime figures in Russia and Italy, and a web hosting service that hosts the news network's website.
 The students will be assigned roles, representing one of the three parties or the neutral decision-makers in the case.
 On Thursday of Week One, they will engage in a simulated ICDR arbitration hearing in which the advocates will argue, and the neutrals will decide, whether French or United States (or some other) law will govern the dispute.
-Students will then engage in a mediation session to try to settle the case on the merits.
-The assigned readings and classroom sessions during the week are designed to prepare the students to engage in the simulated hearing and will introduce the theory and doctrine governing recognition and enforcement of arbitration agreements and awards; recognition and enforcement of foreign judgments; components of defamation law, freedom of expression protections, and limitations on Internet Service Provider liability in several jurisdictions; and choice of law decisions.
-Faculty members will lead breakout sessions in small groups on two days, and at the end of the week students will have the opportunity to hear from a panel of experienced international litigators, transactional lawyers, arbitrators and faculty, who will help the students integrate the learning experience.
+On Friday, students will then engage in a mediation session to try to settle the case on the merits.
+The assigned readings and classroom sessions during the week are designed to prepare the students to engage in the simulated hearing and mediation proceeding.
+The materials will introduce the theory and doctrine governing recognition and enforcement of arbitration agreements and awards and foreign judgments; components of defamation law, freedom of expression protections, and limitations on Internet Service Provider liability in several jurisdictions; and doctrines governing choice of law decisions in a variety of jurisdictions.

 Anti-Corruption and International M&A